 Where NOT To Place Your Thermostat

-- Near/Above an air vent – Even though it seems like common sense it is a very easy mistake to overlook.
-The cold or hot air blowing right up to the thermostat with trick it into thinking it meets the correct temperature causing it to shut off and on far more then it should.
+- Near/Above an air vent – Even though it seems like common sense, it is a very easy mistake to overlook.
+The cold or hot air blowing right up to the thermostat with trick it into thinking it meets the correct temperature causing it to shut off and on far more than it should.
 It can cause a lot of issues with your system.

-- Hallways or other places that are occupied often – Many people place their thermostats in their hallway.
-It surprisingly isn’t a good idea.
+- Hallways or other places that are occupied often – Many people place their thermostats in their hallways.
+Surprisingly isn’t a good idea.
 With their low airflow and narrow space, it can stay very cool or warm there.

-- Near areas of the house that tend to be warm – Bathrooms and kitchens are not an ideal space for a thermostat.
+- Near areas of the house that tend to be warm – Bathrooms and kitchens are not ideal spaces for a thermostat.

 Should You Have Two Thermostats?

 You don’t need to have two thermostats, but some homes do have one on each floor.
 Keep in mind that you will need to do electrical work or hire an electrician to add a thermostat.
 Having two thermostats requires both to be connected to the same control panel.

 The control panel works to operate dampers inside of the ductwork of your forced air unit.
 They will open and close inside the ductwork to get the temperature to the correct reading of each thermostat.
 If you do not already have two, it is completely fine to just keep one.

 What Height Should the Thermostat be at?

 For a two-story house, the thermostat should be placed on the first floor fairly high up onto the wall.
 Keeping it in the most central part of the whole house helps keep the temperature the most regulated.